 Course Description

-This is the first of two practicum experiences.
+This is the first of four practicum experiences.
 Practicum education is community-based, experiential, transformational learning for practice as a social worker.
 It allows students to participate in four semesters of direct social work practice with diverse client populations in various social work settings.
-Through these practicum experiences students will participate in one social work placement over two courses in their junior year.
-Students will complete a total of 200 hours, over the two courses, at minimum of 10 hours per week.
-Students will continue with practicum for the total 15 weeks in the spring semester and 8 weeks in the summer semester.
+Through this practicum experience students will participate in one social work placement fall semester.
+Students will complete a total of 104 hours over the first course, at minimum of 8 hours per week.
 Students will engage, assess, intervene, and evaluate individuals, families, groups, organizations, and communities.
-In seminar, students will transition into leaders and change agents through conceptualizing and evaluating their social work practice through the CSWE competencies.
+In integrative practicum, students will transition into leaders and change agents through conceptualizing and evaluating their social work practice through the CSWE competencies.
 Additionally, the National Association of Social Workers (NASW) Code of Ethics will be integrated into student social work practice.
 (2 credits)

 Prerequisites